 I normally love strawberry, but this one tasted like watermelon to me, and I do not care for watermelon-flavored candy.
 Hard pass.

 The purpleberry punch Ring Pop was fantastic, though!
 It gave big blackberry flavor, and I think I'll open one right now to eat while I finish writing this.

 They called these "Tongue Painters", and they will definitely turn your mouth a color.
 So just something to keep in mind when you're eating this one.

 Boom Chicka Pop kettle corn

-I know, this isn't candy, but this is the best kettle corn I've ever had, and they are selling it in single serving bags for Halloween!
+I know, this isn't candy, but this is the best kettle corn I've ever had, and the single serving bags are perfect for Halloween!

 Not all Boom Chicka Pop flavors are vegan, but their Sweet & Salty Kettle Corn is, and it is just so flavorful.
 They don't skimp on the sugar or on the salt, and I truly can't get enough of this snack!